uwdb/Cosette/artifact.md

 ## Claims

-1. Users can express SQL rewrite rules in HoTTSQL (front end syntax) and our system will translate HoTTSQL to HoTTIR (Sec 4).
+1. Users can express SQL rewrite rules in HoTTSQL (front end syntax), which will be parsed and translated to HoTTIR by our system (Sec 4).

-2. HoTTSQL can be used to prove a wide range of real world SQL rewrites with brief proofs (Sec 5.1).
+2. Our system can prove a wide range of real world SQL rewrites with brief proofs (Sec 5.1).

 3. HoTTSQL's automatic solving tactic for Conjunctive queries are effective (Sec 5.2).